lingyu2022cc/TDP_16_SoccerSimulation/README.md

 28/03/2023 updated passBall.m  by XK

 31/03/2023 FinalUpdatedWork: Squashed a bug for the condition of corner kicks on CheckBorders.m.
 It shouldn't break the ball parameters for plotting now.
 (By Ahmad)

+31/03/2023 TDP_16_RobocupSimulation-final: This has the updated function names and final work so far.
+(By Ahmad)